Meet the Winemaker: Gonzalo Bertelsen

 Gonzalo Bertelsen studied agronomy at the Pontificia Universidad Católica de Chile.
 He saw the first Chilean wine boom, with the country’s wine taking off and making waves in international markets.
 However, his interest in wine didn’t start there but with his family’s legacy.

 Bertelsen’s family arrived in Chile in the 19th century after leaving their distillery in Denmark.
 On his father’s side was a French oenologist who Silvestre Ochagavia, a pioneer in the Chilean wine industry, brought over.
 The family laid roots in the country, and Bertelsen’s great-grandfather and grandfather were winemakers.
-Therefore, Gonzalo knew from an early age that he wanted to work outdoors, and his love of travel helped solidify his profession.
+Therefore, Gonzalo knew from an early age that he wanted to work outdoors.
+His love of travel helped solidify his profession.

 With such background and inspiration and after completing his studies, he got accepted as a Winemaker in Chile’s Association of Enologists and Agronomists.
 A decade later, he completed his Master of Oenology at the University of Adelaide in Southern Australia.

-His first winemaking position was with Terramater Wine, and then, in 2003, Bertelsen joined Caliterra, one of the first Chilean joint ventures between Viña Errázuriz and Mondavi.
-In 2009, he headed to the Uco Valley in Mendoza as a winemaker at the Finca el Origen.
+His first winemaking position was with Terramater Wine.
+Then, in 2003, Bertelsen joined Caliterra, one of the first Chilean joint ventures between Viña Errázuriz and Mondavi.
+In 2009, he headed to the Uco Valley in Mendoza.
+There, he became a winemaker at the Finca el Origen.
 While working in Argentina, Bertelsen led the Viña Casablanca cellar for eight years, co-owned by Domaine Laroche in France and Viña Santa Carolina.
-His harvest experience has led him to winemaking regions worldwide, including Languedoc Rousillon and Bordeaux in France; Campo de Borja in Spain; the Barossa Valley and McLaren Vale in Australia; and Napa Valley in the United States.
+His harvest experience has led him to winemaking regions worldwide, including Languedoc Rousillon and Bordeaux in France.
+He also worked in Campo de Borja in Spain, the Barossa Valley and McLaren Vale in Australia, and Napa Valley in the United States.

 Meeet the Winemaker: Gonzalo Bertelsen